christianspecht/bitbucket-backup/readme-full.md

 (depending on the version, Git may come with a `git.exe` AND a `git.cmd` - it doesn't matter which one is in the `%PATH%`, Bitbucket Backup will find both)

 To install Bitbucket Backup on your machine, just run the setup.
+If you want a "portable" version without installer, there's a .zip download with the binaries as well *(starting with version 1.3.2)*.

 When you run Bitbucket Backup the first time, it will ask you for:

 0. Your Bitbucket username and password